cloudfoundry/cf-for-k8s/docs/deploy.md

    1. Generate certificates for the above domains and paste them in `crt`, `key`, `ca` values
       - **IMPORTANT** Your certificates must include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain.

-1. To enable Cloud Native buildpacks feature, configure access to an external registry in `cf-values.yml`:
+1. To enable Cloud Native buildpacks feature, configure access to an external dockerhub registry in `cf-values.yml` you setup above in the section **Setup a a docker registry**

-   You can choose any of the cloud provider container registries, such as [hub.docker.com](https://hub.docker.com/), [Google container registry](https://cloud.google.com/container-registry), [Azure container registry](https://azure.microsoft.com/en-us/services/container-registry/) and so on.
-Below are examples for dockerhub or google container registry.

-   1. To configure Dockerhub.com

-      Add the following registry config block to the end of `cf-values.yml` file.

       ```yml